sirpaulmcd/sirpaulmcd.github.io/markdown/projects/onion-trail/oregon-trail-system.md

 Walk-over resources
 </p>

-Other resources are too large and substantial to pick up as you go.
+Some resources are too large and substantial to pick up as you walk over them.
 In these cases, the resource needs to be lifted and carried to the vehicle:

 <p align="center">
 <img src="/assets/images/onion-trail/oregon-trail-system/resources-2.gif" alt="lift and carry resources preview" />